All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Photo 9

-Waregem adheres to the principles of a compact European city, which involves dense, but at the same time comfortable for life buildings that rationally use the land plot.
-This constitutes a balanced approach to urbanization that combines the need for population growth with the desire to preserve the quality of life.
+Waregem adheres to the principles of a compact European city, which implies a dense yet comfortable living environment that makes rational use of land.
+This is a balanced approach to urbanization that combines the need for population growth with the desire to maintain quality of life.

-In Belgium and Europe as a whole, the customs of trade may come as a surprise to those who are used to 24-hour shops and supermarkets that work without days off, because here shops usually close earlier, and on Sundays the vast majority of establishments do not work at all.
-Automatic vending machines work 24/7 is common.
+In Belgium and in Europe as a whole, trading customs can be a surprise for those used to 24/7 shops and supermarkets that operate without days off, as here shops generally close earlier, and on Sundays, the vast majority of establishments do not operate at all.
+Automatic vending machines operating 24/7 are a common phenomenon.
 This is a thoughtful solution that meets the everyday needs of society.

 Автомат з хлібом